 On November 14, 2021, the Cyberspace Administration of China, or the CAC, issued the Administrative Regulations of Cyber Data Security (Draft for Comments), or the Draft Cyber Data Security Regulations, which provide that data processors conducting the following activities shall apply for cybersecurity review: (i) merger, reorganization or spin-off of Internet platform operators that have acquired a large number of data resources related to national security, economic development or public interests affects or may affect national security; (ii) listing abroad of data processors processing over one million users' personal information; (iii) listing in Hong Kong which affects or may affect national security; (iv) other data processing activities that affect or may affect national security.
-On December 28, 2021, the CAC, together with other relevant administrative departments, jointly promulgated the Cybersecurity Review Measures which became effective on February 15, 2022.
-According to the Cybersecurity Review Measures, an internet platform operator who possesses personal information of more than one million users shall apply for a cybersecurity review before listing in a foreign country, and the relevant governmental authorities may initiate a cybersecurity review if they consider that the relevant network products or services or data processing activities affect or may affect national security.
+On December 28, 2021, the CAC, together with other relevant administrative departments, jointly promulgated the Cybersecurity Review Measures, an internet platform operator who possesses personal information of more than one million users shall apply for a cybersecurity review if they consider that the relevant network products or services or data processing activities affect or may affect national security.
 On March 17, 2022, we received confirmation in writing from the China Cybersecurity Review Technology and Certification Center, or the CCRC, the institution designated by the CAC to receive application materials for cybersecurity review and conduct examinations of such applications.
 The CCRC confirmed to us that we would not be required to apply for a cybersecurity review in connection with this offering and our proposed listing if we do not possess over one million users' personal information prior to the completion of this offering and our proposed listing.
 As a result, based on the fact that we are not in possession of more than one million users' personal information, we are not subject to cybersecurity review by the CAC for this offering and our proposed listing.
-See "Risk Factors -Risks Related to Doing Business in China - Any failure to comply with the various applicable laws and regulations related to data security and cybersecurity could affect our offshore listing and lead to liabilities, penalties or other regulatory actions, which could have a material and adverse effect on our business, financial condition and results of operations."
+See "Risk Factors - Risks Related to Doing Business in China - Any failure to comply with the various applicable laws and regulations related to data security and cybersecurity could affect our offshore listing and lead to liabilities, penalties or other regulatory actions, which could have a material and adverse effect on our business, financial condition and results of operations."